rullzer/blog/content/post/20221118-using-hibp-to-detect-credential-stuffing.md

 new features.
 Every once in a while something breaks.

 But on a given afternoon something strange started happening.
 Their monitoring alerted them that there was something going on.
-The error rate on their login platform was trough the roof.
-Or that is to say 99.x% of the requests to that endpoint resulted in a 403 or a 429.
+The error rate on their login endpoint was trough the roof.
+That is to say 99.x% of the requests to that endpoint resulted in a 403 or a 429.
 Something was clearly up.

 As it seemed that the rate limiting was nicely kicking in they did not worry to much.
-On top of that most of their users have Multi Factor Authentication (MFA) enabled.
+On top of that most of their users have Multi Factor Authentication enabled.
 But still it got them wondering.
 What was going on.
 As the requests kept coming in we decided to start collecting some data.

 The first thing we wanted to know was how many of the users that tried to login actually had an account on the system.
 This was just a very simple extra lookup on the endpoint.
-After having this run for about an hour it turned out.
-Practically none.
+After having this run for about an hour it turned out practically none.
 Of all the failed login requests only 0.01% (rounded up) had an account on the system.
 This in itself is already strange.
 And it started to smell like credential stuffing.